Global Payroll in the Engineering, Manufacturing & Mining Sectors

 To do this, compliant systems and processes need to be set up globally.
 The company structure and tax structure must be correctly understood and organized to ensure the most cost-effective regime; and factors critical to the payroll, such as the immigration status of individuals, must also be considered.
 All while remaining aware of rules around data control, including the incoming GDPR regulations.

 The cost savings from getting this right are multiple: resources; time; tax and payment efficiencies, including FX; and the overall cost of the process, including IT changes.
 All these can be analysed further, following the best process for the company to maximise savings and benefits, in line with the company’s overall corporate strategy.

 “Dependent on the status of a company, we have driven savings in excess of 10x the cost of implementing and running a refined payroll process”

 Automation and Integration

-“When resources are diverse and globally distributed they can become difficult to manage, let alone draw from effectively”
+But when resources are diverse and globally distributed they can become difficult to manage, let alone draw from effectively.